angelalchen3/Regularization-Zillow/README.md

 ## What Went Wrong?
 (Machine Learning Perspective)

-The pandemic caused a sudden structural change in the housing market.
+The pandemic caused a structural shift in the housing market.

-The model was trained on **pre-pandemic data**, but deployed in a dramatically different market environment.
+Zillow’s model was trained on pre-pandemic data but deployed in a very different market environment — a classic case of **data drift** (distribution mismatch between training and real-world data).

-This is known as:

-- **Data shift**
-- **Data drift**
-- Distribution mismatch between training and test data

-When the underlying data distribution changes, model predictions become unreliable.

-In Zillow’s case:
+As a result:
 - The model overpaid for homes
-- Market cooling and labor/supply shortages increased costs
+- Market cooling and rising operational costs increased losses
-- Forecast errors compounded operational losses
+- Forecast errors amplified business risk

-This project explores similar modeling concepts using a structured housing dataset.
+This project explores similar modeling concepts using the Ames Housing dataset.

 ---